 Common Violations and Warning Letter Trends

-FDA issued 50+ warning letters in 2025 for promotional violations.
+FDA issued 50+ warning letters in 2025 for promotional violations, followed by 8 untitled letters through Q2 2026.
 The agency's enforcement priorities reveal where compliance gaps are most acute.

 Top Violation Categories